 Word Mastery book by Florence Akin.

-Classical Phonics: A Child’s Guide to Word Mastery, a reprint of Word Mastery, by Cheryl Lowe.
+Classical Phonics: A Child’s Guide to Word Mastery, an edited reprint of Word Mastery, by Cheryl Lowe.

 First Start Reading, based on Word Mastery, by Memoria Press.